 Napier was Hawke’s Bay’s leading town throughout the 19th century and into the 20th.
-It was the region’s administrative centre and housed its most economically vital piece of infrastructure – the main port.
-However, the value of goods exported from the port fell from the 1890s, and, until the early 20th century, so did its population.
-Napier was built on a sandy spit of land surrounded by water, which also hindered expansion and growth, despite some land reclamation.
+It was the region’s administrative centre and housed its most vital piece of infrastructure – the main port.
+However, the value of goods exported from the port fell from the 1890s, and, until the early 20th century, so did Napier’s population.
+The town was built on a sandy spit of land surrounded by water, which also hindered expansion and growth, despite some land reclamation.

 By contrast, the nearby town of Hastings grew steadily into the 20th century.
 It was supported by profitable industries such as meat processing and horticulture, and surrounded by flat land suitable for urban expansion.

 The growth of Hastings, and its close proximity to Napier, created a sense of rivalry between the two towns.
 By the 1920s Hastings was the main shopping centre of the region.
 Though both were subject to fluctuating economic fortunes during this decade, Hastings seemed to be prospering ahead of Napier.
 The 1931 earthquake changed this.

 The 7.8 magnitude earthquake that struck on 3 February 1931 was the most significant event in the region’s modern history.
 For people who lived through it, it became a boundary marker – life was divided into before and after the ‘quake’.

 Its effect was complex.
 At least 256 people died, and most of central Napier and parts of other towns (mainly Hastings) were destroyed.
 However, the earthquake raised over 2,000 hectares of land around the Ahuriri Lagoon in Napier, providing vital room for the previously water-bound town to grow.
 The construction of new industry, housing and an airport on reclaimed land prevented Hastings from overtaking its rival.